mpolacek/lists/1001-albums.md

 - [ ] 339.
 Tom Waits - Nighthawks at the Diner (1975)
 - [ ] 340.
 Rahul Dev Burman - Shalimar (1978)
 - [ ] 341.
 Neil Young - Tonight'S the Night (1975)
-- [ ] 342.
-Bob Dylan: Blood on the Tracks
+- [X] 342.
+Bob Dylan - Blood on the Tracks
 - [ ] 343.
 Patti Smith - Horses (1975)
 - [X] 344.
 Pink Floyd - Wish You Were Here
 - [ ] 345.
 Queen - A Night at the Opera